namazia0/MobileRobotics/README.md

-# Lab Mobile Robotics Winter Semester 2022/2023
+# Group Project Mobile Robotics Winter Semester 2022/2023

-Worked on various projects in this lab on a mobile robot (iRobot Roomba), including implementing a wall follower, SLAM (Simultaneous Localization and Mapping), an A*-search algorithm using C++, and [Robot Operating System (ROS)](https://ros.org/).
+Worked on various projects on a mobile robot (iRobot Roomba), including implementing a wall follower, SLAM (Simultaneous Localization and Mapping), an A*-search algorithm using C++, and [Robot Operating System (ROS)](https://ros.org/).
 For more details, refer to the [ROS Documentation](https://wiki.ros.org/Documentation).
 Additionally, I used tools like RViz, and Gazebo.

 ### Unit 01